-The agency is mission-focused.
+CEO is mission-focused.
 Tracking and measurement enables us to know whether we are meeting our objectives and succeeding in our mission.
 Outcome evaluation reinforces the agency’s commitment to the people who are its reason for being.

-CEO’s internal culture is data-driven.
+CEO’s culture is data-driven.
 CEO’s origins as a demonstration project of the Vera Institute of Justice underlie our need to show proof of concept, results, and replicability.
 To that end, CEO developed its specialized adaptation of the Salesforce.com customer relationship management (CRM) database to track and report participant outcomes over multiple measures of efficacy.
 Salesforce’s flexibility as a tracking tool enables CEO to readily develop additional measures as needed, so that new information may be used to inform refinements or adjustments to programming over time.

-We believe in accountability.
+CEO believes in accountability.
 CEO places a high value on performance—on achieving what we say we are going to achieve for the clients who come through our doors and with the funding entrusted to us.
 We track and evaluate participant outcomes in order to show that we have provided valuable services to our clients and that we have spent public and private resources in the most efficient and effective manner possible.

 CEO is a learning organization.
 At CEO, we use data to help us understand what is working and what is not working and as a way to continue to learn and grow.
-Our data collection efforts help us develop interim indicators for our longer term outcomes, so that we can learn as we go and make midcourse corrections as necessary when implementing new programs or in response to a changing environment.
+Our data collection efforts help us develop interim indicators for our longer term outcomes, so that we can learn as we go and make mid-course corrections as necessary when implementing new programs or in response to a changing environment.